a2aaron/bf_beavers/LOOP_SPAN.md

     - The non-last loop spans in any subhistory are all loop taking.
     - Note that a subhistory, during execution, essentially looks like all the loop spans encountered between entering a loop, retaking the loop a number of times, and then exiting the loop (if the loop does exit).
 - Hence, we can describe the history of a loop as a (possibly infinite) sequence of subhistories.
-    - Note that it is possible for there to be infinite subhistories
+    - Note that it is possible for there to be infinite subhistories.
+    - For any given history, there is at most one infinite subhistory, and it must be the last subhistory in the history.
     - It is also possible for the sequence of subhistories to consist of an infinite sequence of finite subhistories
         - This occurs if the loop is contained inside a larger infinite loop that causes the loop to be executed infinitely often.
-For example, the `[-]` loop in `+[[-]+]` is an example..
+For example, the `[-]` loop in `+[[-]+]` is an example.
+        - If a loop has an infinite sequence of finite subhistories, then the loop is nested in some other parent loop which has an infinite subhistory.
+    - Any non-halting program has:
+        - At least one loop with an infinite history.
+        - Exactly one of the infinite histories will contain an infinite subhistory.
+        - Every other infinite history consists of an infinite sequence of finite subhistories.

 Note that, as we execute the program, the history must be finite, since it's all of the span loops we've encountered so far.
 The most recent subhistory, therefore, has two possibilties every time we reach the endloop instruction:
 - The loop is retaken, in which case the newly recorded loop span is part of the most recent subhistory
 - The loop is broken, in which case the newly recorded loop span is part of a new subhistory, and the most recent subhistory has no further loop spans added to it.

 ### History Example
 Here is an example.
 The program `+++>++[<[-]+++>-]` has two loops, and hence two histories (one for each loop).
 Here is the history for the outer loop: